Lemon Balm Benefits

 Combines well with Valerian and Chamomile.Recommended Dosage Powdered, crushed, cut, or whole: 2 grams per day Infusion: 2 grams in 150 ml of boiling water 1:1 Fluid Extract: 2 ml dose per day 1:5 Tincture: 10 ml dose per day

-The Greek Dioscorides used lemon balm as a medicinal herb and describes it as being useful to treat a disordered state of the nervous system.
-In the 1600s the Swiss physician Paracelsus called it Hearts Delight as it could revive a man.
+The Greek physician Dioscorides used Lemon Balm as a medicinal herb, describing it as useful to treat a disordered state of the nervous system.

 Citronellal, Triterpenens, Geranial, Neral, Rosmarinic acid, Geraniol, Flavonoids, Polyphenols.

 Lemon Balm should not be used during pregnancy or lactation.

 Due to its anti-thyroid action, Lemon Balm should not be taken by people with thyroid conditions without consulting their healthcare professional.

 Lemon Balm should not be taken by people on prescription medication for mental health disorders as it can affect the medication.
 Please consult your healthcare professional.